IrineSistiana/mos-tls-tunnel/README.md

 The Android plugin project is maintained here: [mostunnel-android](https://github.com/IrineSistiana/mostunnel-android).
 This is a plugin of [shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android).

+## WebSocket Secure

+mos-tls-tunnel support WebSocket Secure protocol (`wss`).
+WebSocket connections can be proxied by HTTP server such as Apache, as well as most of CDNs that support WebSocket.

+`wss-path` will be the path of HTTP request.

+## Multiplex (Experimental)

+mos-tls-tunnel support connection Multiplex (`mux`).
+It significantly reduces handshake latency, at the cost of high throughput.

+Client can set `mux-max-stream` to control the maximum number of data streams in one TCP connection.
+The value should be between 1 and 16.

+if `wss` is enabled, server can automatically detect whether client enable `mux` or not.
+But you can still use the `mux` to force the server to enable multiplex if auto-detection fails.

+## Self Signed Certificate

+On the server, if both `key` and `cert` is empty, a self signed certificate will be used.
+And the string from `n` will be certificate's hostname. **This self signed certificate CANNOT be verified.**

+On the client, if server's certificate can't be verified.
+You can enable `sv` to skip the verification. **Enable this option only if you know what you are doing.
+Use it with caution.**

+We recommend that you use a valid certificate all the time.
+A free and valid certificate can be easily obtained here.
+[Let's Encrypt](https://letsencrypt.org/)

 ## mtt-server Multi-user Version (mtt-mu-server)

 mtt-mu-server allows multiple users to use the `wss` mode of mtt-client to transfer data on the same server port (eg: 443).
 Users are offloaded to the corresponding backend (`dst` destination) according to the path (`wss-path`) of their HTTP request.